-Junior Volunteers: Youths under the age of 16 are welcomed into the volunteer program, however they must be accompanied by a parent at all times while at the shelter.
+Junior Volunteers: Youths under

+the age of 16 are welcomed into the volunteer program, however they must be accompanied by a parent at all times while at the shelter.
 Youths 16-18 years old can perform volunteer functions when another volunteer or adult is present.

-Website Based Programs

-RESOURCE DIRECTORY

-Second Chance maintains a resource directory on our website that contains information on breed specific rescues, other shelters and other pet-related links.
+Website Based Programs RESOURCE DIRECTORY Second Chance maintains a resource directory on our website that contains information on breed specific rescues, other shelters and other petrelated links.

-LOST/FOUND

-Second Chance maintains a comprehensive list of Massachusetts animal control officers and local shelters.
-The website also provides a list of recommendations for people who have lost or have found a pet.

-Project Good Dog

-We have partnered up with the Worcester County sheriff's office, the Northeast Correctional facility and the Gardner Correctional facility to create a program that helps pets in need of training and/or additional assistance prior to adoption!
+Project Good Dog We have partnered up with the Worcester County sheriff's office, the Northeast Correctional facility and the Gardner Correctional facility to create a program that helps pets in need of training and/or additional assistance prior to adoption!
 The program, launched in April of 2015, pairs behaviorally needy shelter dogs with inmates who provide 24/7 care and training.
 The low security inmates work with the dogs on socialization, basic obedience, housebreaking, and sometimes even a trick or two.
 Not only does it provide benefits to the dogs but it also has enriched the lives of the inmates by bringing about positive results for the handlers who learn patience, compassion and responsibility.
 Many of the inmates have said that it also gives them a focus while they transition back into the community.
 The training the dogs receive while in the program helps them to be more adoptable increasing their chances for new loving homes.

 We asked the handlers how they felt about the program and the responses were all positive.
 One said "while I feel like I was able to help my assigned dog get better, it was him that helped me get better.
 All those hours spent with him have softened that part of me that had become calloused after so many years in prison, and reminded me that caring about and helping others is an important part of being a member of humanity."
+If you would like to help sponsor "Project Good Dog" please email Lindsay at Development@secondchanceanimals.org.

-EVENTS AND FUNDRAISING 16th ANNUAL DINNER/AUCTION
+EVENTS AND FUNDRAISING 17th ANNUAL DINNER/AUCTION